Agora: Location and constituents

-The agora was usually located in the middle of a city or near the harbor.
+The agora was usually located in the middle of a city or near the harbour.
 Agoras were built of colonnades, or rows of long columns, and contained stoae, also known as a long open walkway below the colonnades.
 They were beautifully decorated with fountains, trees, and statues.
 When the Athenian agora was rebuilt after the Greco-Persian Wars, colonnades and stoae were not incorporated.

 Phobia

 The term agoraphobia denotes a phobic condition in which the sufferer becomes anxious in unfamiliar environments – for instance, places where they perceive that they have little control.
 Such anxiety may be triggered by wide-open spaces, crowds, or public situations, and the psychological term derives from the agora as a large and open gathering place.